|Mon.||7:30 a.m. to 4:30 p.m.|

 the product of national best practices, bounded by state regulation, and supported by intensive training and a dedicated, professional, highly qualified team.
-One point
+Please note, acceptance into the program is a comprehensive process, therefore meeting

 Lake Washington Technical Academy offers eligible high school junior and senior students, ages 16 to 20, the opportunity to concurrently train for a career and earn a high school diploma.
 Lake Washington Technical Academy is accredited by the Northwest Association of Schools and Colleges and is a full-time special purpose high school program located on the campus of Lake Washington Institute of Technology in Kirkland, Washington.
 The program enrolls 350-400 students annually in either direct entry or Open Doors.

 The Running Start program is one of many dual enrollment options available at Lake Washington Institute of Technology.
 Students classified as high school juniors and seniors may apply.
 Eligible students may attend college full-time and/or take classes at the high school and the college.
 Students earn high school and college credit simultaneously for college level courses.